“To Medicate or Not to Medicate?”

 We did a little research, and realized the tics are involuntary and probably due to anxiety.
 The poor kid is also hyperactive, which we’re pretty sure went hand in hand.

 I remember discussing these issues with a co-worker who told me his son had been on various medications for years.
 “We’ve had medications change his mood,” he told me.
-“On one medication, he lost his appetite and started losing weight.
+“On one medication, he lost his appetite and started losing pounds.
 Another medication made him really sullen and lethargic, and later he told us he had suicidal thoughts.”

 I relayed all of this to Laurie while trying to hide my panic.
 “This world is too scary,” I said.
 “I will do whatever it takes to shelter him from this.
 I’ll quit my job and homeschool him myself.
 Better yet, we can sell the house and move off the grid.
 I’ll learn how to raise chickens and you can learn to make your own laundry detergent from scratch.”